Mikkomario/Utopia-Scala/Vault-Coder/README.md

     (default name: `"expires"`)
     - Enables (timed) item deprecation
     - Indexes by default
-  - `"value" / "val"` - Results in a generic **Value** type, which are stored in database as json strings
+  - `"value" / "val"` - Results in a generic **Value** type, which are stored in the database as json strings
+  - `"model" / "values"` - Results in a **Model** type, which are stored in the database as json strings
   - `"Option[X]"` - Results in **Option** / nullable type where the underlying type is determined by what `X` is
   - `"Vector[X]"` - Results in **Vector** type where the underlying type is determined by what `X` is
     - Vectors are store in the database as json strings